 - Policy and Practice, which put public health principles and knowledge into practice.

 - Laboratory Research, which involve basic science research.

 - Introduction/Importance, Goals

 - Allocation of expenses by category up to $1500.00.
 Please indicate any additional available funding that will be used to carry out research.

-Please note: Your proposal may not exceed 2 pages and your budget must be limited to 1 page, with at least one-half inch margins (½") - top, bottom, left, and right - for all pages.
+Please note: Your proposal may not exceed 2 pages (singly spaced), and your budget must be limited to 1 page, with at least one-half inch margins (½") - top, bottom, left, and right - for all pages.